 - Do associations differ for males and females?

-The maps below show the distribution of bikeways in the two cities.
+These maps show the distribution of 4 types of bikeways in the two cities.

 Montréal bikeways provided less overall coverage, especially in the more suburban/rural areas.
 The lengths of each bikeway type were similar.
 The median distance (among census tracts) of homes to the nearest bikeway was 0.37 km, and median distances to each of the four bikeway types were similar to each other: cycle tracks 0.83 km, painted bike lanes 1.0 km, residential street bikeways 0.99 km, and off-street bike paths 0.99 km.